whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 ### The Second Core Spiritual Practice: Giving Your Sacred Gifts

 Through my nature connection practices, I learned so many ways each creature contributes to the web of life, but I had never wondered what _my_ unique contribution could be.
-No one had ever told me this, but each human also has sacred gifts to give, just like all the animals and plants.
+No one had ever told me this, but each human also has sacred gifts to give, just like all the plants and other animals.
 It only makes sense, since humans are divine creatures like everything else in Creation.

 Once again, every healthy nation I studied recognized this to be true.
 Tony Ten Fingers described a Lakota phrase, "mitakuye oyasin," loosely meaning "everything is my relative."
 His elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."[xxx-kamana 3 nat|burning desire heart]